jgraham0325/land-register-api-docs/docs/api-documentation/V1.11/index.md

 #### Get site endpoint
 {: .govuk-heading-s}

-<code>GET /works/{work reference number}/sites/{site id}</code>
+<code>GET /works/{work reference number}/sites/{site number}</code>

-Once a site has been created it can be retrieved using the GET endpoint, passing the site id which is returned as part of the create request.
+Once a site has been created it can be retrieved using the GET endpoint, passing the site number which is returned as part of the create request.
 {: .govuk-body}

 #### Create reinstatement endpoint
 {: .govuk-heading-s}

-<code>POST /works/{work reference number}/sites/{site id}/reinstatements</code>
+<code>POST /works/{work reference number}/sites/{site number}/reinstatements</code>

 A site can have multiple reinstatements associated with it so it is possible to add a new reinstatement to an existing site.
 This endpoint requires all of the same fields as the create site request.
 {: .govuk-body}